lucascallado/lucascallado.github.io/_posts/2016-2-17-RegEx-Cheatsheet.md

 	(?P=name)			Matches the substring matched by the group named name.
 	(?#...)
 A comment, the contents are ignored.
 	(?=...)
 Lookahead assertion, the preceding RE only matches if this matches.
 	(?!...)
-Negative lookahead assestion, the preceding RE only matches if this doesn't match.
+Negative look ahead assestion, the preceding RE only matches if this doesn't match.
 	(?<=...)
-Positive lookbehind assertion, the following RE will only match if preceeded with this fixed length RE.
+Positive look behind assertion, the following RE will only match if preceeded with this fixed length RE.
 	(?<!...)
-Negative lookbehind assertion, the following RE will only match if not preceeded with this fixed length RE.
+Negative look behind assertion, the following RE will only match if not preceeded with this fixed length RE.
 	(?(id)true|false)	If group id exists then uses the true RE, else use the false RE.

->	Character classes
+Character classes
 \1				Matches the contents of the group labelled by the same number.
 Acceptable numbers are 1-99.
 \A				Matches at the start of the current string.
 \b				Matches the empty string at the beginning or end of a word. \b matches the boundary between \w and \W.